Skip to main content

 Confidence as a first-class citizen

-The XGBoost pipeline emits a probability per class.
-We threshold the gap between the top two: if the model is hesitating between PLANET and FALSE POSITIVE, we don't pretend.
-We label the candidate UNKNOWN and surface the per-feature contributions so a human can decide what to do.
+The XGBoost pipeline emits a probability across CONFIRMED, CANDIDATE, and FALSE POSITIVE.
+I threshold the gap between the top two: if the model is hesitating between any pair of them, I don't pretend.
+I push the candidate into UNKNOWN and let the user decide.
+That abstention bucket sits on top of NASA's three real labels, not in place of them, so the output stays compatible with how the catalogs actually talk about candidates.
 That's the only way an ML tool earns its way into a scientist's workflow.

 Three.js as a credibility tool

-Confirmed systems get rendered in real-time 3D.
-It's not eye candy — it's a way for the user to sanity-check the classifier against star-and-planet geometry they already know.
-If your model says yes-planet for a system whose 3D view looks wrong, that's information.
+Confirmed systems get rendered in real-time 3D: detected planets, host star type, system architecture, orbital dynamics, the discovery method that flagged the system, and habitability status.
+It's not eye candy, it's a way for the user to sanity-check the classifier against star-and-planet geometry they already know.
+If the model says CONFIRMED for a system whose 3D view looks wrong (impossible orbit, mismatched host star type), that's information.

 Related project